 - Nisrine Masrouha, MD (Douglas Institute)

 An annual conference is held to present topics of interest and recent research to the mentasl health community that serves the needs of this young populaion and their families.
 The conference is of interest to general medical practitioners, paediatricians, nurses, social workers, educators/psycho-educators, occupational and speech therapists, psychologists and psychiatrists working with infants and very young children.

-This year the 24th Annual Infant Conference will be held on Friday, November 11th, 2016.
+Next year the 26th Annual Infant Conference will be held on (Date and Location to come).
 The complete program will soon be available.